dsccommunity/CertificateDsc/ReadMe.md

 ## Versions

 ### Unreleased
+* Breaking Change - Updated xPfxImport Store parameter is now a key value making it mandatory·
 * Updated xPfxImport with new Ensure support
 * Updated xPfxImport with support for the CurrentUser value
 * Updated xPfxImport with validationset for the Store parameter
-* Updated xPfxImport Store parameter is now a key value making it mandatory

 ### 1.1.0.0
 * Added new resource: xPfxImport